sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: While sustained, you skin grows a thick bark as strong as stone.
 When you take rending or force damage to your hit points, reduce the amount of damage taken by 3, to a minimum of 0.
 Additionally, reduce any amount of damage taken from the *bleeding* condition by 1, to a minimum of 0.
 When you take heat damage to your hit points, multiply it by 2.

-[**Upgrade Path: Burning Canopy Blessing Gu**]

-### Photosynthesis Gu
-*Rank 2 Tonic*

-Cost: 14 portions

-Range: Self

-Health: 12

-Food: Direct sunlight for 1 hour

-Effect: Can only be activated while in direct sunlight.
-At the end of each of your turns, you regain 12 hit points.
-This effect ends if you take damage to your hit points or leave direct sunlight.
-Photosynthesizing for 1 hour a day replaces your need to eat.

-### Clorophyl Armor Gu
-*Rank 3 Tonic*

-Cost: 6 portions

-Range: Self

-Health: 14

-Food: <!-- TODO ->

-Keywords: [**Sustained**]

-Effect: A scaly green armor covers your body.
-While sustained, you regain 15 hit points at the end of each of your turns as long as you're in direct sunlight.
-Force and rending damage are dealt to the armor instead of your hit points.
-The armor has 80 hit points, and once it is broken, the effect ends.

-### Phoenix Mantle Gu
-*Rank 4 Tonic*

-Cost: 8 portions

-Range: Self

-Health: 14

-Food: 10 g of Imperial Phoenix feathers (1,500 primeval stones)

-Keywords: [**Sustained**]

-Effect: A shawl of light wraps around your head, shedding sunlight in a 30 foot radius.
-While sustained, if you would hit 0 hit points, instead the shawl bursts into flames and your hit points are restored to their maximum.
-Phoenix Mantle Gu takes 13 damage and becomes unusable for 24 hours.

 ### Branching Wings Gu
 *Rank 2 Manifestation*